ClimateImpactLab/impact-calculations/docs/imperics.md

   except that it the weather variable values for the `within-season` span.
 * `*`: Multiplication of two covariates.
 * `^`: A covariate raised to a power.
+* `.country` appended to the end of a covariate name means that the covariate values input into the model will be aggregates at the country-level, rather than regional-level.
+This refers to the first portion of each region's hierarchical "region-keys" as given in /shares/gcp/regions/hierarchy.csv.
+The "country-level" is the first portion of the key when it is split by ".".

 Additionally, `hierid-...` can be given as a covariate to add a constant for just a subset of the impact regions.
 To define the regions that will have a